Guide

 Clear, extractable answers

-Each section should open with a direct, self-contained answer an engine can lift and attribute — not bury the point three paragraphs down.
+Each section should open with a direct, self-contained answer an engine can lift and attribute.
+Don't bury the point three paragraphs down.

 03